 The Genetic Counseling Program is a graduate-level program that awards a Master of Science degree.
 This program is offered in the Graduate School of Biomedical Sciences.
 The Genetic Counseling program was accredited by the Accreditation Council for Genetic Counseling (7918 Jones Branch Drive, Suite 300, McLean, VA 22102, phone: (703) 506-7667) on December 7, 2020 as an Accredited New Program.
 This accreditation will be reviewed in 2024 at which time the application for Accredited Program will be determined.

 The Physician Assistant Program is a graduate-level program that awards a Master of Medical Science (MMS) degree after 24 months of study.
 The Wake Forest PA Program is approved by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) for 64 students at our Winston-Salem campus and up to 32 students at our expanded campus at Appalachian State University in Boone, NC.
 Accreditation for the Boone cohort was granted in September 2013, and the first students enrolled in June 2014.
 The Boone campus has also been approved by SACSCOC.
-Information regarding filing a complaint with ARC-PA may be found here.
+Information regarding filing a complaint with ARC-PA.
 View the program's accreditation history through the linked download provided by ARC-PA.

 The Nurse Anesthesia Program is a graduate-level program that awards a Master of Science (not offered after 2021) and a Doctor of Nursing Practice degree.
 This program is currently on a 10-year accreditation by the Council on Accreditation of Nurse Anesthesia Education Programs (222 South Prospect Avenue, Park Ridge, Illinois 60068; 847-655-1160) with “no progress required” in 2015.
 This is the maximum accreditation period possible, which is granted to few programs.
 This program has also been granted full accreditation by the International Federation of Nurse Anesthetists.
 The WFU Nurse Anesthesia program was the first program in the country, and only the second in the world to receive this level of international accreditation.
-Information regarding filing a complaint with COACRNA may be found here.
+Information regarding filing a complaint with COACRNA.

 The Doctor of Nursing Practice is a graduate-level program that awards a Doctor of Nursing Practice (DNP).
 The post-masters DNP program is offered in a distance format as a part-time, 2-year program with occasional in-person sessions.